Restaurant Listings

 PUB

-Located in Whole Foods Market, the Silver Mine Taproom is a bar and grill with an excellent variety of artisan foods, pizzas, fish and chips, a rotating selection of 24 beers on tap, bottled beer, and wines by the glass.
-There’s also occasionally live music, poetry readings, and such.
+Located in Whole Foods Market, the Silver Mine Taproom is a bar and grill with an excellent variety of artisan foods, pizzas, fish-and-chips, a rotating selection of 24 beers on tap, bottled beer, and wines by the glass.
+There are also occasionally live music, poetry readings, and such.
+Look for the economically priced daily/nightly specials during dinner.
 6598 N Landmark Dr, 435-575-0200, wholefoodsmarket.com/stores/canyoncorners $–$$ L D O P

 STERLING STEAK & LOUNGE